The Fruitties: Characters

-Song
+Songs

 The show is fondly remembered for its songs featured during both its opening and closing credits sequences.

 In late 2014, a downloadable CD was released on iTunes.
 Though it does not include all the major instrumental tracks used in the show, such as Monkus's theme, it does contain all the major vocal tracks from the series and they are issued in two languages, both Spanish and English.
 The following URL hosts the CD: